aki-park/aki-park/README.md

   - Experimental methods such as Scanning tunneling microscopy (STM)
   - Advanced lithium-ion and all-solid-state battery development.
   - High-temperature superconductor and vortex physics
 - 📜 ** Patents **:
   - Method and System for Material Screening
      - U.S. patent application number 16/587937 was filed with the patent office on 2021-04-01 for method and system for material screening.
 The applicant listed for this patent is Nissan North America, Inc., United States of America as Represented by the Administrator of NASA.
+  - Method of control and control system of rechargeable lithium ion battery
+     - Japan patent application number 2019108352 was filed with the patent office on 2021-04-01 for method and system for material screening.
+The applicant listed for this patent is Nissan Motor Ltd., Renault S.A.S.
 - 🎓 **Mentor & Educator**:
   - Mentored undergraduate research students at Caltech : 2019, 2020, 2021, 2022, 2023, 2024
   - Recitation Teaching assistant at Caltech : Ph1a (Classical Mechanics), Ph1b (Electricity and Magnetism), Ph2b (Quantum Mechanics), Ph2c (Statistical Mechanics and Thermodynamics), APh/MS150c (Functional electronic materials), APh/MS105b (Phase transitions)